Al Lipscomb: Suing the city, winning council elections

-In 1971, Lipscomb became Dallas' first black candidate for mayor, finishing third in a field of seven.
-He ran for council and some other offices several more times before he was elected to the Dallas City Council in 1984.
+In 1971, Lipscomb became Dallas's first black candidate for mayor, finishing third in a field of seven.
+He ran for city council and other offices several more times before he was elected to the Dallas City Council in 1984.

-In 1971, he also became the lead plaintiff in a lawsuit to challenge the City Council's method of electing members all at large.
-He and others argued in court that the system effectively discriminated against minorities and had resulted in very few non-white council members.
-U.S. District Judge Eldon Mahon's opinion, issued in January 1975, stated that the all at-large system was unconstitutional because it was "intentionally adopted and maintained to dilute the voting strength of African-Americans….
+Also in 1971, Lipscomb became the lead plaintiff in a lawsuit to challenge the City Council's method of electing members all at large.
+He and others argued in court that the system effectively discriminated against minorities and had resulted in very few nonwhite council members.
+In January 1975, U.S. District Judge Eldon Brooks Mahon found that the all at-large system was unconstitutional because it was "intentionally adopted and maintained to dilute the voting strength of African-Americans….
 When all members of the City Council are elected at-large, the significance of this pattern of blacks carrying their own areas and yet losing on a citywide basis is that black voters of Dallas do have less opportunity than do the white voters to elect candidates of their choice."

-Lipscomb won several more elections and became mayor pro tem in 1991, then left the council in 1993 due to a term-limit rule.
-Two years later, he won another election to the council and remained until he resigned in 2000 amidst a scandal over alleged improper payments by the owner of a taxi cab company.
+Lipscomb won several more elections and became mayor pro tem in 1991.
+He left the council in 1993 due to a term-limit rule.
+In 1995, he was reelected to the council and remained until he resigned in 2000 amid a scandal over alleged improper payments by a taxicab company owner.

-Economic development in South Dallas was among the issues Lipscomb worked on during his council terms.
+Economic development in South Dallas was among the issues Lipscomb worked on during his council tenure.
 He co-sponsored a community-based crime prevention program and was outspoken about police shootings of minorities and minority hiring policies.

 Legal issues over alleged improper payments

-In 1999, Lipscomb and taxi cab company owner Floyd Richards were indicted on federal bribery charges.
+In 1999, Lipscomb and taxicab company owner Floyd Richards were indicted on federal bribery charges.
 Richards was accused of making about $94,000 in illegal payments to Lipscomb and a son-in-law, Roderick L. Dudley, from 1984 to 1993.
-The indictment alleged that Lipscomb then strongly lobbied to approve city ordinances that aided Richards' businesses, effectively undercutting smaller competitors.
+The indictment alleged that Lipscomb then strongly lobbied to approve city ordinances that aided Richards's businesses, effectively undercutting smaller competitors.

 Lipscomb and his attorneys denied the charges.
-An attorney for Richards also denied giving money as "bribes with intent to improperly influence or reward" Lipscomb, but he said any payments were considered "aid and assistance" to Lipscomb.
-"The list of people and companies that have provided aid and assistance to Mr. Lipscomb would read like a who's who of Dallas," attorney Reed Prospere said.
+Richards's attorney Reed Prospere also denied that Richards paid Lipscomb "bribes with intent to improperly influence or reward" him and said any payments were considered "aid and assistance" to Lipscomb.
+"The list of people and companies that have provided aid and assistance to Mr. Lipscomb would read like a who's who of Dallas", Prospere said.